 - Put together a plan document outlining all the plan details, the contributions to be made and the interest rates.

 - Open a personal defined benefit plan investment account.
 It is critical to follow the plan rules for set-up.

 - Determine the amount of plan funding considering the age, compensation, plan document, actuarial assumption, and IRS regulations.
 Your plan actuary will assist you with this.

 - After receiving the actuary contribution range, you can deposit funds to the plan account.
 Please note that your contributions must be made by your business’ tax –filing deadline, including extensions.
 The deadline is April 15, for unincorporated businesses including extensions, and March 15, including extensions for corporations and LLCs, organized as corporations.
 As such, the self-employed have many options.

 - Look for a third-party administrator (TPA).
-Managing all plan activities may be a difficult task for you, contact a third-party administrator to handle much of the hefty administrative work so you can concentrate on the remaining investment work.
+Managing all plan activities and rules may be a difficult task for you, contact a third-party administrator to handle much of the hefty administrative work so you can concentrate on the remaining investment work.

-Just like any other retirement plan, defined benefit plans also have limits on the amount that can be contributed annually.
+Just like any other retirement plan, defined benefit plans also have rules and limits on the anl contribution.

-Limits are set with regards to age, as a participant nears his retirement age, contribution limits are higher.
-This is because older persons have fewer years to save, they, therefore, have to squeeze like twenty years into ten years of saving.
+Limits are age based.
+As a participant nears his retirement age, contribution limits are higher.
+For example, older people have fewer years to save.
+They often must squeeze twenty years into ten years of saving.
 Plan document, subject to IRS, specifies the contribution limit of a business owner.